NikolasEnt/NikolasEnt.github.io/_posts/2024-12-20-Practical-OpenCV-Refinement-Techniques.md

 }
 </style>

 _This article is part of a series on camera calibration that has accumulated practical tips over more than a decade of experience.
 The series is not intended to be a comprehensive beginner's guide to camera calibration or provide instructions for a state-of-the-art optical laboratory setup.
 Rather, it focuses on the practical aspects of camera calibration in real-world environments with limited resources or DIY scenarios, while aiming to achieve the best possible results.
-This article explores physical aspects of calibration prior to processing calibration images._
+This article explores algorithmic aspects of calibration, primarily focusing on OpenCV implementation; however, similar principles apply to other tools._

 ![Title image](/assets/post22/title.webp)